spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 Make sure that the following plugin has been registered:

 1. Open Yves and log in to the customer account.
-2. Open `https://mysprykershop.com/company/company-role/` and assign `RequestQuoteApprovalPermission`, `PlaceOrderPermission`, `ApproveQuotePermission` permissions to any role related to the current customer.
+2. Open `https://mysprykershop.com/company/company-role/` and assign `RequestQuoteApprovalPermission`, `PlaceOrderPermission`, and `ApproveQuotePermission` permissions to any role related to the current customer.
 3. Add the record to the `spy_quote_approval` for the current customer quote ID and current customer company user as an approver.

 | MODULE | TEST |